UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

       This is a very simple script.

       - The line starting :console:`#!` is known as a *shebang line*.
 This tells the computer which language to use to interpret the script.
 You may well have more than one installed.
 The :console:`sh` tells the computer to use whatever the system default is.
-      - There are then some some `comments <https://uom-eee-eeen11202.github.io/notes-part1/chapters/software_development_tools/comments.html>`_, lines starting with :console:`#` to explain what's going on.
+      - There are then some `comments <https://uom-eee-eeen11202.github.io/notes-part1/chapters/software_development_tools/comments.html>`_, lines starting with :console:`#` to explain what's going on.
       - `Variables <https://uom-eee-eeen11202.github.io/notes-part1/chapters/programming_fundamentals/variables.html>`_ store data.
 Here variables start with a :console:`$` when being used, but the :console:`$` isn't needed when putting a value in the console.
       - :console:`echo` is used to display output to the screen.
       - There is then an `if statement <https://uom-eee-eeen11202.github.io/notes-part1/chapters/programming_fundamentals/conditionals_and_loops.html#if-else-statements>`_ to change what's displayed depending on the value of :console:`$hour`.
 Here :console:`-ge` means greater than or equal to.